just-buildsystem/justbuild/share/man/just-mrrc.5.md

    - *`"--dump-plain-graph"`* A file name specifying the file in the invocation-log directory for an invocation-specific `--dump-plain-graph` option.
+   - *`"--dump-artifacts-to-build"`* A file name specifying the file in the invocation-log directory for the invocation-specific `--dump-artifacts-to-build` option.
    - *`"--dump-artifacts"`* A file name specifying in the file in the invocation-log directory for the invocation-specific `--dump-artifacts` option.